 "This failure rate in this young, active population is exceedingly high when compared to a previous study that looked at failure rates of cadaver replacement ligament in patients older than 40," said corresponding author Dr. Gene Barrett.
 "The older group's failure rate was 2.4 percent.
 So while there are obvious benefits of using the cadaver ligament, like avoiding a second surgical site on the patient, a quicker return to work and less postoperative pain, for a young patient who is very active, it may not be the right choice."

 Update: research presented at the 2014 annual meeting of the American Academy of Orthopaedic Surgeons found that use of auto-graft (vs. allograft) tissue resulted in lower percent failure after ACLR surgery for high school, college, and competitive athletes.
+A meta-analysis published online in the journal Sports Health: A Multidisciplinary Approach (1) found that the failure rate in young athletes for allograft was 25% versus 9.6% for auto-graft.

 Source: AOSSM Press Release